Why it matters

 - 17 threatened plant species, including the native eyebright

-That decision is yet to be made.
-We’re committed to protecting this precious land.
+The mining company have said they still intend to mine Te Kuha, but we are committed to protecting this precious land.
 You can help us.